Rouen: History

 In the 13th and 14th centuries urban strife threatened the city: in 1291, the mayor was assassinated and noble residences in the city were pillaged.
 Philip IV reimposed order and suppressed the city's charter and the lucrative monopoly on river traffic, but he was quite willing to allow the Rouennais to repurchase their old liberties in 1294.
 In 1306, he decided to expel the Jewish community of Rouen, then numbering some five or six thousand.
 In 1389, another urban revolt of the underclass occurred, the Harelle.
 It was suppressed with the withdrawal of Rouen's charter and river-traffic privileges once more.

 During the Hundred Years' War, on 19 January 1419, Rouen surrendered after a long siege to Henry V of England, who annexed Normandy once again to the Plantagenet domains.
-French soldier Alain Blanchard summarily hung English prisoners of war from the city walls during the siege, for which he was beheaded after Rouen fell, while canon and vicar general of Rouen Robert de Livet excommunicated Henry V, resulting in him being imprisoned for five years in England.
+French soldier Alain Blanchard summarily hung English prisoners of war from the city walls during the siege, for which he was beheaded after Rouen fell, while canon and vicar general of Rouen Robert de Livet excommunicated Henry V, resulting in De Livet being imprisoned for five years in England.
 Joan of Arc, who supported a return to French rule, was burned at the stake on 30 May 1431 in Rouen, where most inhabitants supported the duke of Burgundy, the French king's enemy.
-The king of France, Charles VII, recaptured the town in 1449.
+The burned ash was thown into the sea because the English did not want the spirit to be there.The king of France, Charles VII, recaptured the town in 1449.

 Rouen was staunchly Catholic during the French Wars of Religion, and underwent an unsuccessful five-month siege in 1591/2 by the Protestant Henry IV of France and an English force under Earl of Essex.
 A brief account by an English participant has survived.

 During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.
 The first competitive motor race ran from Paris to Rouen in 1894.